nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 #### **Use case: Sort tasks according to date**

 **MSS**
-1. User <u>adds a task</u> with a deadline to the list.
+1. User <u>adds a task</u> with a dates to the list.
 2. PlanIt shows task added to the list and updates list.
-3. User enters command to sort tasks either in ascending or descending deadlines with tasks that have no deadlines considered to be the latest.
+3. User enters command to sort tasks either in ascending or descending dates.

 **Extensions**
 * 4a.
-There are no deadlines to all tasks.
+There are no dates to all tasks.
     * 4a1.
 PlanIt shows tasks to have no change in terms of order.

       Use case ends.